Email targeting is the difference-maker in email marketing. It’s also the catalyst behind many successful email campaigns.

 The more targeted your emails are, the easier it is to add elements of personalization.
 This may include:

 This makes the whole tone of your email interactions more conversational and natural.
 And your subscribers will feel like they’re talking to a friend who knows them personally.
+You can find more of our email copywriting tips here.

 Email Targeting Helps You Stay Ahead of Trends

-Knowing what your subscribers like and dislike (and how often they open emails) will also help your cause.
+When you know what your subscribers like and dislike and how often they open emails.
 Use this information when deciding which products you should promote in future campaigns.
+By tracking customer interests, you can determine the value of your marketing efforts.

 Email Targeting Improves Customer Loyalty And Trust